A Nikon D850 for Under $200?

 CMOS sensors are favored by nearly all DSLR camera manufacturers because they are cheaper to manufacture, better suited for recording video, and use much less battery power than CCD sensors previously used in vintage DSLR cameras like the Nikon D40 from 2007.
 However, the experts all concede that CCD sensors offer better imaging quality!
 Here’s why: All CCD sensors have backside illumination!
 Their photo-diodes are superior at gathering light than equivalent CMOS sensors without backside illumination.
 Adding backside illumination to a CMOS sensor gives it CCD sensor image quality!
 Most current DSLR cameras use CMOS sensors that do not have backside illumination… Do you see where this is heading?

 Here’s my point: If you want the traditionally superior imaging quality of a CCD sensor, go buy a DSLR camera that has a CCD sensor!
 You will get superior image quality at normal ISO settings when compared to most CMOS sensors.
 However, there are a few drawbacks of vintage CCD sensor DSLR cameras.
 You will not get video recording capability, images will be noisier at higher ISO settings.
 Plus, they tend to be battery hogs.
 Few DSLR cameras above 12-megapixels have CCD sensors.
-However, you can find stellar image quality (at base ISO) that equals the best that CMOS sensor camera are only now starting to acquire for a fraction of their price.
+However, you can find stellar image quality (at base ISO) that equals the best that CMOS sensor cameras are only now starting to acquire for a fraction of their price.

 From my personal experience, I have found that vintage CCD sensor DSLR cameras provide better image quality in bright sunlight than many recent CMOS sensor cameras.
 If you ignore the classic photography wisdom to shoot only during the ‘golden hours’ you may enjoy the results more by shooting with a CCD sensor at normal ISO settings.
 I certainly do.
 I spent a couple of years in Phoenix, Arizona, where every day of summer is sunny, cloudless and full of glare.
 My favorite camera for those conditions was a lowly vintage Olympus E-300 DSLR (it was used to shoot the image shown below in bright midday sun).
 It has a Kodak CCD sensor that loved the sun and captured beautiful photos at midday.
 I had to put it away as sunset approached as its low light performance was dreadful.
-CCD sensors in general are not as good in low light or at higher ISO settings than CMOS sensors.
+CCD sensors, in general, are not as good in low light or at higher ISO settings than CMOS sensors.

 When CCD sensors were replaced by CMOS as the megapixel race heated up among camera manufacturers, I became less impressed with image quality.
 CMOS sensors were more versatile and cheaper, but something was lost when it came to image quality.
 My CCD sensor cameras produced a glossier, brighter image while my CMOS sensor cameras produced images with a slightly duller matte look.
-To this day, my favorite images come from a vintage Fujifilm FimePix S2 DSLR (6-megapixels) with a Fuji designed CCD sensor.
+To this day, my favorite images come from a vintage Fujifilm FinePix S2 DSLR (6-megapixels) with a Fuji designed CCD sensor.
 Again, this CCD equipped sensor produces stunning sunny day images.

 If you are a cheapskate photography hobbyist whose prime concern is pure image quality, then take a closer look at vintage CCD sensor DSLR cameras.
 Typically, most have no more than 12 megapixels and can be found used on eBay for under $200 all day long.
 You will not get video, battery life will be lousy, and they’re not worth using above 400 ISO.
 However, you will find the image quality at normal ISO under normal lighting conditions will rival the very best CMOS sensor equipped DSLR cameras.
 The color rendition is exceptional from CCD sensors.
 Here’s an essential tip: Get the correct exposure as underexposing images with CCD sensor cameras tends to create more noise in shadow detail.

-Here’s a few of my favorite vintage DSLR cameras with CCD sensors:
+Here are a few of my favorite vintage DSLR cameras with CCD sensors:

 Fujifilm Finepix Pro S2 & S3

 Nearly all of the 6-Megapixels and 10-Megapixels DSLR cameras from Nikon and Pentax use excellent Sony CCD sensors.
-On the used market, the price of used 10-Megapixels DSLR cameras make them a better and more usable choice than 6-Megapixel models.
+On the used market, the price of used 10-Megapixels DSLR cameras makes them a better and more usable choice than 6-Megapixel models.

-If your megapixel needs are modest, and you use other devices for recording video, you will find playing with vintage CCD sensor DSLR cameras quite rewarding.
+If your megapixel needs are modest, and you use other devices for recording video (like smartphones), you will find playing with vintage CCD sensor DSLR cameras quite rewarding.
 These are vintage cameras that do not have the speed and technical prowess of current DSLR’s.
 However, they capture beautiful images at base ISO settings that are will delight you as much as the top CMOS sensor DSLR’s on the market today.
 Plus, they are cheap, cheap cheap!
 Cheapskate photographers this is for you!